maepigeon/cpu-rasterizer/README.md

 cmake --build .

 To run:
-./rasten
+./cpu-rasterizer

-Note: rasten has 2 dependencies, which the project discovers using its CMakeLists.txt.
-SDL3 and glm must first be installed to build rasten.
+Note: This has 2 dependencies, which the project discovers using its CMakeLists.txt.
+SDL3 and glm must first be installed to build.